asierabreu/spark-course/README.md

 Should you prefer to install all the software your own (beware it may take some time) follow these instructions:

-First follow steps [1-5] specified in the Minimal Setup section above
+First follow steps [1-5] specified in the Software Setup section above

 Then, once you have logged in to the new VM: